 University of Michigan-Flint Educates Rural Nurses Program

-The University of Michigan-Flint School of Nursing is proud to announce the UM-FERN program, which aims to equip nurses to address health care needs in rural and underserved communities within Michigan’s Thumb region.
-Our mission is to enhance educational opportunities for students from Huron, Lapeer, Sanilac, and Tuscola counties, empowering them to serve locally and improve health care quality in these areas.
+This program is designed to prepare nurses to meet the health care needs of rural and underserved communities in Michigan’s Thumb region.
+Our mission is to enhance educational opportunities for students from Huron, Lapeer, Sanilac and Tuscola counties, empowering them to serve locally and improve health care quality in these areas.

 Follow SON on Social